Aristotle-Metadata-Enterprises/django-garnett/README.md

 * Most existing django field translation libraries are static, and add separate database columns per translation.
 * We needed a library that could be added in without requiring a rewrite of a large code base.

-Note: Field language is different to the django display langauge.
+Note: Field language is different to the django display language.
 Django can be set up to translate your pages based on the users browser and serve them with a user interface in their preferred language.

 Garnett *does not* use the browser language by design - a user with a French browser may want the user interface in French, but want to see content in English.